Waking up and actually feeling refreshed.

-But more importantly, these are seven ways to help you compensate for your thyroid related sleep issues so that you can actually create the balance needed for your body and thyroid to heal.
+But more importantly, these are eight ways to help you compensate for your thyroid-related sleep issues so that you can actually create the balance needed for your body and thyroid to heal.

 And while all of these simple tips are designed to be used at night, there’s a lot more you need to be doing during the day that can make a big difference too.